MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 By default, the content generated is in a professional tone.
 Once you have the suggested content, you can adjust the tone to suit your relationship with the customer or whatever feels comfortable.
 This helps you be more productive and write better emails.
 For example, you can change the tone from professional to formal.

 > [!NOTE]
-> If you're using custom prompt to generate the suggested content, you can specify the tone of the suggested content.
+> If you're using custom prompt to generate the suggested content, you can specify the tone of the suggested content in the prompt.

 1. Generate the suggested reply using an appropriate response category.